-F&G has a significant concentration of reinsurance risk with third party reinsurers, Wilton Reassurance Company ("Wilton Re") and Kubera, that could have a material impact on the Company's financial position in the event that either Wilton Re or Kubera fail to perform their obligations under the various reinsurance treaties.
+F&G has a significant concentration of reinsurance risk with third party reinsurers, Wilton Reassurance Company ("Wilton Re"), Kubera and Aspida Re that could have a material impact on the Company's financial position in the event that any of these reinsurers fail to perform their obligations under the various reinsurance treaties.
 Wilton Re is a wholly-owned subsidiary of Canada Pension Plan Investment Board ("CPPIB").
-CPPIB has an AAA issuer credit rating from Standard & Poor's Ratings Services ("S&P") as of March 31, 2021.
+CPPIB has an AAA issuer credit rating from Standard & Poor's Ratings Services ("S&P") as of June 30, 2021.
 Kubera is not rated, however, management has attempted to mitigate the risk of non-performance through the funds withheld arrangement.
-As of March 31, 2021, the net amount recoverable from Wilton Re was \$1,489 million and the net amount recoverable from Kubera was \$803 million.
+As of June 30, 2021, Aspida Re has a A- issuer credit rating from AM Best and a BBB from Fitch.
+As of June 30, 2021, the net amount recoverable from Wilton Re, Kubera, and Aspida Re was \$1,378 million, \$794 million, and \$488 million, respectively.
 The Company monitors both the financial condition of individual reinsurers and risk concentration arising from similar activities and economic characteristics of reinsurers to attempt to reduce the risk of default by such reinsurers.
-The Company believes that all amounts due from Wilton Re and Kubera for periodic treaty settlements are collectible as of March 31, 2021.
+The Company believes that all amounts due from Wilton Re, Kubera and Aspida Re for periodic treaty settlements are collectible as of June 30, 2021.

 On March 6, 2019, Scottish Re (U.S.), Inc. ("SRUS"), a Delaware domestic life and health reinsurer of FGL Insurance, was ordered into receivership for purposes of rehabilitation.
-As of March 31, 2021, the net amount recoverable from SRUS was \$50 million.
+As of June 30, 2021, the net amount recoverable from SRUS was \$28 million.
 The financial exposure related to these ceded reserves are substantially mitigated via a reinsurance agreement whereby Wilton Re assumes treaty non-performance including credit risk for this business.
+Wilton Re is currently meeting all conditions related to these assumed obligations.

 On July 9, 2019, Pavonia Life Insurance Company of Michigan ("Pavonia"), a Michigan domiciled life, accident, and health insurance company, was placed into rehabilitation.
 While the court order indicated that Pavonia had a stable financial condition and lack of non-insurance affiliated investments, the Director of the Michigan Department of Insurance and Financial Services ("MDIFS") has concerns relating to Pavonia's parent company.
 To insulate Pavonia from its parent until a pending acquisition transaction could be consummated, MDIFS placed Pavonia under supervision and rehabilitation.
-As of March 31, 2021, the net amount recoverable from Pavonia was \$94 million.
-The financial exposure related to these ceded reserves is substantially mitigated via a reinsurance agreement whereby Wilton Re assumes treaty non-performance including credit risk for this business.
+As of June 30, 2021, the net amount recoverable from Pavonia was \$76 million.
+On July 15, 2021, Aspida Holdings Ltd. ("Aspida") acquired Global Bankers Insurance Group, LLC, the parent company of Pavonia, and is now known as Aspida Financial Services, LLC ("Aspida Financial").
+Following the acquisition, Pavonia is no longer in rehabilitation.
+The financial exposure related to these ceded reserves is also substantially mitigated via a reinsurance agreement whereby Wilton Re assumes treaty non-performance including credit risk for this business.